-Much of the content on FCPA Professor assumes a certain level of knowledge and understanding of the Foreign Corrupt Practices Act.
-However, not all readers of FCPA Professor are familiar with the FCPA or how the FCPA is enforced.
-The below Q&A’s do not address every issue that may arise under the FCPA, but rather are designed to provide useful information to better understand the FCPA and FCPA enforcement.
+Much of the content on FCPA Professor assumes a certain level of knowledge and understanding of the Foreign Corrupt Practices Act and its enforcement.
+However, not all readers of FCPA Professor are familiar with such issues.
+The below Q&A’s do not address every issue that may arise under the FCPA, but rather are designed to provide useful information to better understand the FCPA and its enforcement.

 Q. When and Why was the FCPA enacted?